LMH01/alpha_tui/README.md

 - [X] Add support for comments at end of line (marked with # or //)
 - [ ] Add log output window to tui and make messages get printed in there
 - [ ] Fix instruction pointer when lines are commented out (remove full line comments from list?)
+- [ ] Rename program into something better

 ### Instructions